You want to build an audience for your blog.

 Have you heard of Gary Vaynerchuk?
 He’s the social web’s king of video and a master of audience connection.

 So much so that the last episode of his video podcast Wine Library TV (Episode 1,000) generated over 4,300 comments on his blog.
 How’s that for engagement?

 But Gary wasn’t famous when he started the Wine Library TV Blog – in fact, he was working for his Dad in his bottle shop.
 But from humble beginnings, he created a massive audience of highly-engaged and raving fans.

 His latest project is the #AskGaryVee Show and again, video is at the heart of it.
 Here’s the most recent episode:

 Each video gets hundreds of comments.
-And Gary has over one million followers on Twitter.
+And Gary has over 3 million followers on Twitter.